 (i) National Accounting, which determines the relationship between flows (wage income, consumption expenditures) and balances = differences of flows (saving/dissaving of the household sector, loss/profit of the business sector)

-(ii) The relationship between the flows and balances of National Accounting and the changes of the stock of money/credit at the central bank.
+(ii) The relationship between the flows and balances of National Accounting and the changes in the stock of money/credit at the central bank.

 This prevents any understanding of how money is created and destroyed in a monetary economy.
 Accordingly, he claims that money comes into the world by deficit spending of government.